moonpotato/snippets/README.md

 - Getting array size, element size and element count.

-But you should probably just be using std::array anyway...
+But you should probably just be using std::array anyway, at least if you have C++11 or higher available.

 ### attributes.h